 - Cardiac troponins T and I are the preferred markers for myocardial injury as they have the highest sensitivities and specificities for the diagnosis of acute myocardial infarction.

-- Patients with negative cardiac biomarkers within 6 hours of the onset of symptoms that are consistent with ACS should have biomarkers remeasured in the timeframe of 8 to 12 hours after the onset of symptoms.
+- Patients with negative cardiac biomarkers within six hours of the onset of symptoms that are consistent with ACS should have biomarkers remeasured in the timeframe of twelve hours after the onset of symptoms.